JasonS72/Readme/README.md

 - <b>Certificate in Digital Forensic Investigation (In Progress, 50% complete, eta 2025)</b>

-- <b>A.A.S. in Culinary Arts (Weird to find that here right?.....but I might bring you food if you hire me!)</b>
+- <b>A.A.S. in Culinary Arts (Weird to find that here right?.....but if you hire me I might bring you food!)</b>

 <h2>🏆 Certifications:</h2>